• Tutorials >

 )

-Following is the peak memory usage from FSDP MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 gpus captured from Pytorch Profiler.
+The following is the peak memory usage from FSDP MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 GPUs captured from PyTorch Profiler.

 FSDP peak memory